-Marrakech lures travelers with promises of spices, vibrant colors, and evocative sounds like the repetitive adhān -- the call to prayer -- broadcast from minarets five times daily.
+Marrakesh lures travelers with promises of spices, vibrant colors, and evocative sounds like the repetitive adhān — the call to prayer — broadcast from minarets five times daily.
 With so much to see and do, planning a trip to this Moroccan city can be as confusing as navigating the chaotic souks.
-Here’s how to find luxury in Marrakech without breaking the bank.
+Here’s how to find luxury in Marrakesh without breaking the bank.

-Of course, no trip to Marrakech is complete without a round of haggling in the souks.
+Of course, no trip to Marrakesh is complete without a round of haggling in the souks.
 Don’t be afraid to make your best I'm-willing-to-walk-away face.
 Instead of paying tourist prices in Spice Square, explore the Mellah Market in the Jewish quarter like a local if you'd like to buy spices and herbs.
-For traditional items with contemporary flair, seek out the boutique of artist Hassan Hajjaj -- the Moroccan Andy Warhol -- at Riad Yima for babouches, totes, and poufs made of recycled bags.
-We also love Jaffa from D’Art Touareg, who invites you into his small shop (at 19, El Biyadine Rue Rahba Lakdima Fondok Foura Medina) without any pressure to buy.
-From decorative jewelry to authentic Tourag stone and silver, you can't go wrong here.
+For traditional items with contemporary flair, seek out the boutique of artist Hassan Hajjaj — AKA the Moroccan Andy Warhol — at Riad Yima for babouches, totes, and poufs made of recycled bags.

-Alternatively, unwind with a stroll in the Jardin Majorelle, opened to the public in 1947 by painter Jacques Majorelle and later restored by Yves Saint Laurent and Pierre Bergé.
-Don’t be surprised if you forget that you're in Marrakech as you take in the vibrant blue hues, lush green gardens, and Berber culture museum.
-(Tickets cost 50 MAD for the gardens and 25 MAD for the museum.)
+Then, unwind with a stroll in the Jardin Majorelle, opened to the public in 1947 by painter Jacques Majorelle and later restored by Yves Saint Laurent and Pierre Bergé.
+Don’t be surprised if you forget that you're in Marrakesh as you take in the vibrant blue hues, lush green gardens, and Berber culture museum.

-Dining out in Marrakech often means filling up on couscous and aromatic tagines.
-For a modern twist, grab a table at the trendy Nomad for tasty dishes that range from herb-infused couscous to calamari from Agadir to lamb brochettes, for about 100 MAD per entree.
-On a sunny day, make sure to get a seat on Nomad’s rooftop, which overlooks Spice Square.
+Dining out in Marrakesh often means filling up on couscous and aromatic tagines.
+For a modern twist, grab a table at the trendy Nomad for tasty dishes that range from herb-infused couscous and calamari to Agadir and lamb brochettes.
+On a sunny day, make sure to get a seat out on the rooftop overlooking Spice Square.

-For decadent street food that you eat with your hands, spend an evening elbow-to-elbow with other diners at Jemaa El Fna.
-Stalls #98 or #14 are the favorite for a messy but delicious dinner of fried seafood.
-Want to learn more about the food scene in Marrakech?
-Combine sightseeing and food with a Marrakech Food Tour, which takes guests on a three-hour culinary tasting adventure through the medina for $60 per person.
+For decadent street food you eat with your hands, spend an evening elbow-to-elbow with other diners at Jemaa el-Fnaa.
+Want to learn more about the food scene in Marrakesh?
+Combine sightseeing and food with a food tour, which takes guests on a three-hour culinary tasting adventure through the medina.

-Amanda Ponzio-Mouttaki, an expat and local expert, also suggests two restaurants for excellent meals that also give back to the community.
-Try Marrakech Henna Art Cafe in the Medina for falafel and a henna tattoo (entrees range from 20 MAD to 40 MAD) or Amal Women’s Training Center and Restaurant in the more modern Gueliz neighborhood (50 MAD for most main dishes), where you can also take a cooking class.
+Amanda Ponzio-Mouttaki, an expat and local expert, also suggests two restaurants for excellent meals that give back to the community.
+Visit the Amal Women’s Training Center and Restaurant, which also offers cooking classes.

-There's no better way to understand local life in Marrakech than by staying in a riad, a traditional Moroccan house with an interior courtyard.
-The Riad Camilia is our pick for the ultimate in affordable luxury with five-star service within the heart of the medina.
-Each of the six rooms -- starting at just $145 per night for two -- are lavishly appointed with rich textiles, Moroccan lamps, and unique art.
+There's no better way to understand local life in Marrakesh than by staying in a riad, a traditional Moroccan house with an interior courtyard.
+The Riad Camilia is our pick for affordable luxury with five-star service within the heart of the medina.
+Each of the six rooms is lavishly appointed with rich textiles, Moroccan lamps, and unique art.

-The personalized attention starts when the manager, Nicolas, meets your taxi to guide you back through the maze-like streets to an unassuming door.
-Once inside, it's hard to choose where to spend your free time.
-A lush courtyard with a dipping pool is the ideal spot for afternoon tea or wine with freshly baked briouates, or puff pastry treats.
-Or maybe you want to soak up panoramic views of the mountains and city on the rooftop.
-(That's also where you'll get to feast on a traditional breakfast of tea, breads, jams, and beghrir -- that's Morocco's version of pancakes -- each morning.)
+Hotel amenities also include a lush courtyard with a dipping pool, the ideal spot for afternoon tea or wine with freshly baked briouats, or puff pastry treats.
+Alternatively, soak up panoramic views of the mountains and city from the rooftop.
+It's also where you can feast on a traditional breakfast of tea, breads, jams, and beghrir — Morrocan pancakes — each morning.